menu

 Promotion System

-Under the leadership of the CHRO, we are working to improve the level of initiatives led by the person in charge of health management promotion in the Human Resources Unit.
+Under the leadership of the G-CHRO, we are working to improve the level of initiatives led by the person in charge of health management promotion in the Human Resources Unit.

 Specifically, we are promoting various measures based on health issues by collaborating with internal and group companies, health insurance unions, worker representatives, and others, and by implementing the PDCA cycle.
 In addition, each business site has a person in charge of promoting occupational health and safety activities and health promotion initiatives, such as a work management supervisor and health supervisor, who work together with industrial physicians, public health nurses, and the Health Promotion Group Secretariat to implement initiatives.
-The PDCA cycle is used to promote health management initiatives and the improvement of occupational health and safety by regularly consulting with the CHRO, various committees, health insurance association meetings, health committee, worker representatives, etc., regarding health issues, measures, promotion status, etc. Sustainability Officer chairs the Group Sustainability Promotion Committee, which reports on health management initiatives and implements the PDCA cycle.
+The PDCA cycle is used to promote health management initiatives and the improvement of occupational health and safety by regularly consulting with the G-CHRO, various committees, health insurance association meetings, health committee, worker representatives, etc., regarding health issues, measures, promotion status, etc. Group Chief Sustainability Officer chairs the Group Sustainability Committee, which reports on health management initiatives and implements the PDCA cycle.
 Members of the Health Promotion Group are also working to enhance their expertise by acquiring qualifications as occupational health consultants and health management expert advisors.

 Group Health Management Declaration(CEO)